Simple steps around the home and yard can help protect you from mosquito-borne diseases such as West Nile virus and Zika virus.

-- Use mosquito netting when sleeping outdoors or in an unscreened structure.
+- Use mosquito netting when sleeping outdoors or indoors where mosquitoes may be present.

-- Use an insect repellent such as DEET, or one which contains another EPA-registered ingredient such as picaridin, permethrin, or oil of lemon eucalyptus.
+- Use an insect repellent that contains DEET or another EPA-registered ingredient such as picaridin, permethrin, or oil of lemon eucalyptus.
 The effectiveness of different ingredients varies, so choose one that is right for your activity and mosquito conditions.

 Protecting Your Home